Diamond Way Buddhism Foundation

-Each Diamond Way Buddhist center is an offer to the local community.
+Each Diamond Way Buddhist Center is an offer to the local community.
 It is a friendly, open place where one can learn to meditate and get in contact with Buddha’s teachings and methods.
-Surprisingly practical in today’s world, these powerful tools, passed down in an unbroken line of transmisson from the Buddha, enable people to see meaning and potential in all life’s situations, experiencing them with greater ease and joy.
+Surprisingly practical in today’s world, these powerful tools, passed down in an unbroken line of transmission from the Buddha, enable people to see meaning and potential in all of life's situations and to experiencing them with greater ease and joy.

-There are about 640 Diamond Way Buddhist meditation centers in 66 countries around the world.
-The Foundation wholly or partially owns around 20 of them, including the Europe Center, an international hub and the main seat of Diamond Way Buddhism.
+There are approx. 600 Diamond Way Buddhist Centers in more then 50 countries around the world.
+The Foundation wholly or partially owns about 8 of them, including the Europe Center, an international hub and the main seat of Diamond Way Buddhism.